Alejando/gatsby-plugin-salesloft-tracker/data/posts/adding-authentication-to-your-react-native-app.md

   - react
   - authentication
 author: Ivan Velasquez
+social_summary: I’ve been working recently on creating mobile applications using React Native.
+Few days ago I had to add an authentication login form to the application I’m working on, easy peasy.
+When I implemented that by first time I had no idea how to do it on the React Native way.
+I did some research on the subject, but at the end I didn’t find what I was looking for at that time; by trial and error I was able to implement a solution.
 ---
 I’ve been working recently on creating mobile applications using React Native.
 Few days ago I had to add an authentication login form to the application I’m working on, easy peasy.
 When I implemented that by first time I had no idea how to do it on the React Native way.
 I did some research on the subject, but at the end I didn’t find what I was looking for at that time; by trial and error I was able to implement a solution.